caiobegotti/Amazon-Wishlist/README.markdown

 Usage
 =====

 It's a simple module and the code documention is self-explanatory.
-Take a look at the test application `basin.py`.
+Take a look at the test application `basin.py` at https://github.com/caio1982/amazon-basin.

 Also you can try the built-in documentation with `python -c 'from amazonwish import amazonwish; help(amazonwish)'`.